hypervel/hypervel.org/docs/docs/middleware.md

 Sometimes you may want to group several middleware under a single key to make them easier to assign to routes.
 You may accomplish this using the `$middlewareGroups` property of your HTTP kernel.

-Laravel Hyperf includes predefined `web` and `api` middleware groups that contain common middleware you may want to apply to your web and API routes.
+Hypervel includes predefined `web` and `api` middleware groups that contain common middleware you may want to apply to your web and API routes.
 Remember, these middleware groups are automatically applied by your application's `App\Providers\RouteServiceProvider` service provider to routes within your corresponding `web` and `api` route files:

 ```php
 /**